 Cradle Country Tour

-Cradle Mountain / Marookpooka Caves Tour
+Cradle Mountain / Marookpooka Caves

 Travel with us as we leave Launceston and head towards beautiful Cradle Mountain.

 We leave the Highway and head towards Deloraine, taking in the beautiful lush farming areas and rainforest, with the back drop of the Great Western Tiers.
 Our first stop is Tulampanga - Alum Cliffs, an enchanting short walk to the lookout at the Alum Cliffs Gorge, which hovers over the mighty Mersey River.
 With spectacular scenery and informative commentary along the way, you will discover an installation which is part of the Great Western Tiers Sculpture trail - Soulevement-Triangulaire, point de vue, created by David Jones.
 This structure acknowledges the triangulation of three major physical references, Quamby Bluff, Alum Cliffs Gorge and Western Bluff.
 The Alum Cliffs lie within the Alum Cliffs State Reserve and form part of the Gog range.
 This area is of particular social and spiritual significance to Aborigines because of the ochre, found in that area of the Gog range.
-Also keep your eyes peeled during this walk to see some of the pretty local wildlife and enjoy the pretty wildflowers in season.
+Also keep your eyes peeled during this walk to see some of the pretty local wildlife.

 After this invigorating walk we travel to the Mole Creek - Karst National Park, and take a Guided Tour of the Marakoopa Caves.
 Marakoopa Caves were first discovered in 1906 by 2 brothers, Harold and James Byard, but was keep a secret within the family until 1911 and was opened to the public in 1912.The cave boasts two underground streams, stunning expanses of glittering flowstone, dramatic stalagmites and contrasting delicate straws.
 Marakoopa Caves also boasts that they have the largest display of Glow worms in Australia.